Winter Woes: 3 Common Gastric Health Concerns Your Horse May Experience This Winter

 Loose Stool

-Loose stool can happen at any time, but it can be particularly frustrating in the winter months.
-Diarrhea can develop for several reasons including infection, changes in diet, stress, etc. The first step to tackling diarrhea is to consult with your vet to rule out more serious health concerns that may need immediate attention.
-It is also smart idea to evaluate the horse’s environment and what also may be contributing to the issue.
+Loose stool can occur at any time, but it can be particularly frustrating in winter.
+Diarrhea can develop due to infection, diet changes, stress, or other factors.
+The first step is to consult your vet to rule out serious health concerns that may need immediate attention.

 Provide Additional Digestive Support through a Daily Gastric Supplement